bhavrish/ogmazesolver/README.md

 3) Conditions method (checks to see if object hits wall or not).
 4) Tostring method that prints solution to maze.

-Maze Solver Class:
+UserOfMazeSolver Class:
-1) Method that solves tha maze.
+1) Recursive method to find if there is a solution to the treasure in the maze.

 ## version*n* wish list
 Version 0: